 • – Volunteer to participate on teams to increase exposure among executives.

 • – Create a portfolio of your skills to give yourself a competitive edge when marketing your accomplishments.

 • – Subscribe to various periodicals to stay informed about your industry.

 • – Keep a positive attitude.
-With the constant change in organizations today, this is an important quality to be recognized by your boss and your peers.
+With the constant change in organizations today, a positive attitude is an outstanding quality to be recognized by your boss and your peers.

 Administrative professionals are among the most adaptable and resourceful employees, and the best employers nurture them by offering training and providing a career path.
 In today’s fast-changing business climate, administrative professionals who hone existing skills, gain new talents, and are proactive in career planning, Meisenheimer concludes, will enhance their advancement potential.